Sign choices in the AGM for genus two theta constants: Abstract

 \section{Abstract}

 Existing algorithms to compute genus~$2$ theta constants in quasi-linear time use Borchardt sequences, an analogue of the arithmetic-geometric mean for four complex numbers.
-In this paper, we show that these Borchardt sequences are given by good choices of square roots only, as in the genus~$1$ case.
-This removes the sign indeterminacies in the algorithm without relying on numerical integration.
+In this paper, we show that these Borchardt sequences are only given by good choices of square roots, as in the genus~$1$ case.
+This removes the sign indeterminacies when computing genus~$2$ theta constants without relying on numerical integration.